uk-gov-mirror/SkillsFundingAgency.das-employer-feedback-web/README.md

 [![Confluence Page](https://img.shields.io/badge/Confluence-Project-blue)](https://skillsfundingagency.atlassian.net/wiki/spaces/NDL/pages/3867705345/AAN+Employer+Solution+Architecture)
 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg?longCache=true&style=flat-square)](https://en.wikipedia.org/wiki/MIT_License)

-This web solution is part of Request Apprentice Training (RAT) project.
+This web solution is part of Employer Feedback project.
 Here the employer users can search for apprentice training using the extended search facility and optionally create requests for training course.

 ## How It Works
 Users are expected to register themselves in the Employer portal.
 Once registered they will have access to extended search facilty.